-12.8.2.1 PRS Reconciliation Results Report to Plans File Layout (Slide 19)
+12.8.2.1 PRS Reconciliation Results Report to Plans File Layout

-As with the PRS Inputs Report to Plans, the PRS Reconciliation Results Report to Plans has been updated.
 The PRS Reconciliation Results Report to Plans file layout is similar to that of the PRS Inputs Report, but there are key differences.
 The Results Report file begins with the CHD record.
 In the Results Report, there are no beneficiary-level records; the DET record in the Results Report provides the reconciliation results at the contract/PBP-level.
 As with the Inputs Report, each report also has the coverage year, the calendar year for which a specific Part D payment reconciliation is conducted, and the reconciliation number which indicates whether the reconciliation is the first run for the coverage year or if the reconciliation has been re-run.
 Table 12E provides the definitions and descriptions of the records in the PRS Reconciliation Results Report to Plans.

-TABLE 12E - PRS RECONCILIATION RESULTS REPORT TO PLANS - RECORDDEFINITIONS/DESCRIPTIONS
+TABLE 12E - PRS RECONCILIATION RESULTS REPORT TO PLANS - RECORD DEFINITIONS/DESCRIPTIONS